vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support on other IM software</summary>
+<summary>Robot support for other IM software</summary>

-MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media, with plans to support platforms like Telegram, Discord, etc.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts on the client side.
+Through the bound social accounts, membership benefits can be extended to robots on social media, and it is expected to support platforms such as Telegram, Discord, etc.

 </details>